It all started on a rooftop in Kathmandu in the sunshine with a few beers shortly after Paul & Phillip had trekked to Everest Base Camp.

 Crazy idea, a bit like the one that had got them to Kathmandu in the first place but ‘To Tossa in a Tuk Tuk’ was born and there was no turning back…

-A quick trip down to the Tuk Shop in Eastleigh and the boys had got the vehicle, the 200cc Paiggio Ape City in blue.
-Mr Steve kindly delivered the beast to Red Bull Racing in Milton Keynes where it sits proudly alongside Daniel Ricciardo’s RB12 F1 race car from last year.
-As soon as the guys at Red Bull Racing have done their paint job we’ll bring you more photos.
+A quick trip down to the Tuk Shop in Eastleigh and the boys had got the vehicle, the 200cc Piaggio Ape City in blue.
+Mr Steve kindly delivered the beast to Red Bull Racing in Milton Keynes where it sat proudly alongside Daniel Ricciardo’s RB12 F1 race car.

 Our 24 hour relay event on Saturday, given the fact that it was its first year was an amazing success: over 120 people took part, with one runner, Darren Hancock running over 100 miles and raising nearly £1500 on his JustGiving page for Macmillan.
 To say that is an achievement is very much an understatement!